swlaschin/fsharpforfunandprofit.com/_posts/2012-04-25-concurrency-actor-model.md

 There is much more to say about this message based approach.
 In a future series, I hope to go into much more detail, including discussion of topics such as:

-* alternative implementations of message queues with MSMQ and TPL Dataflow.
+* alternative implementations of message queues with Kafka and TPL Dataflow.
 * cancellation and out of band messages.
 * error handling and retries, and handling exceptions in general.
 * how to scale up and down by creating or removing child agents.